valnoxy/t480-oc/README.md

 <br>
 These are the Hardware component I use.
 But this OpenCore configuation <strong>should still work</strong> with your device, even if the components are not equal.

+> [!NOTE]
-> **Note** Check the model of your WiFi & Bluetooth card.
+> Check the model of your WiFi & Bluetooth card.
 Intel cards should be compatible with itlwm (or AirportItlwm).
 If your card is from another manufacturer, please check if your card supports macOS. macOS Sonoma no longer supports Broadcom Wifi cards.

 | Category  | Component                            |
 | --------- | ------------------------------------ |